AswathyRadha100/Fraud_Detection_In_Healthcare/Source/README.md

 ## **Initial Thoughts**

 ###    In the initial phases of the project, data collection and preprocessing are paramount, ensuring the availability of high-quality healthcare data for analysis.
 This foundational stage lays the groundwork for harnessing data effectively in predicting healthcare fraud.
+We belive that inpatients claims have a higher likelyhood of being fraudulent.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------